The Child Support Program is here to help

 Payment Agreements & Driver License Reinstatement

 If your driver license has been suspended due to non-payment of child support, contact the Child Support Program.
-A written agreement is the quickest way to get your license reinstated.
-Once there is a signed written agreement, you should be able to receive your reinstated driver license at a local DHSMV or tax collector within approximately two business days.
+A payment agreement is the quickest way to get your license reinstated.
+Once there is a signed payment agreement, you should be able to receive your reinstated driver license at a local DHSMV or tax collector within approximately two business days.

 Learn more about other ways to get your license reinstated ›

-A written agreement is a promise a parent makes with the Child Support Program to pay their past-due support, usually through regular monthly payments.
-Written agreements are used when a parent who owes past-due support is unable to pay the past-due amount all at once.
-If a parent is not paying support as ordered, the Program may ask them to complete a written agreement.
-Parents can contact the Child Support Program by email, phone or web chat to request to begin the written agreement process.
-Written agreements can be completed on the telephone without the need to visit an office.
+A payment agreement is a written plan a parent makes with the Child Support Program to pay their past-due support, usually through regular monthly payments.
+Payment agreements are used when a parent who owes past-due support is unable to pay the full amount all at once.

-A parent who owes support can complete a written agreement and make payments timely according to that agreement to cease further enforcement action (for example, suspending a driver license).
-The written agreement is signed by the parent who owes support and by the Child Support Program's representative.
+The payment agreement is signed by the parent who owes support and by the Program's representative.
 The payments are agreed to after considering the parent's ability to pay.
 Sometimes, a lump sum payment is part of the agreement.
 After that, the agreed upon payments must be made on time or the Program may take enforcement action.

-A written agreement does not change the terms of a support order.
+An agreement does not change the terms of a support order.
 Current support that is owed must be paid on time as ordered.
-Payments for past-due support may be ordered as well.